whitneyburton/portfolios/students/1605/christopher-concannon/20160804-chris-concannon-m2.markdown

 ## Rails Mini Project

 I decided to try to build a blogging platform for my Rails mini project.
 I did not end up finishing the project to a point that I feel comfortable sharing it with the world, but I did learn a lot.
 I implemented the ability to create an account, log in, create a post, and tag that post with categories.
 I also created the ability for visitors to view all user posts and comment on those posts (although, this functionality never worked flawlessly).
 The entire construction was done with TDD.
 This was a good exercise before heading into our Little Shop final project because it gave me confidence in my TDD abilities.
+My extension was using RSpec for TDD rather than MiniTest.
+This was my first time seeding my database with the Faker gem, as well as my first time using an API (the Giphy API).

 ***
 # Individual Progress